mxsergeev/dyfi-ddns-updater-docker/README.md

 - Update as many dy.fi hostnames as needed
 - Configurable via environment variables
-- Runs as a Docker container
+- Run as a Docker container

 ## Usage